AndrewByles/calculator/README.md

 Run `npm run build` to build the project.
 The compiled application with be built into the /dist directory.

 Preview the build with `npm run preview`, the build preview is available at http://localhost:4173/.

+---

+Application tested on Chrome v134.0.6 and MacOS Sequoia v15.3.1.